-As we can see from the diagram above, the magnetic flux density is very high at the diaphragm in order to achieve maximal diaphragm movement.
+As we can see from the diagram above, the magnetic flux density is very high at the diaphragm to achieve maximal diaphragm movement.

 As previously mentioned, the arrays are also designed with enough space between the magnets to allow sound to escape from the driver.

 The diaphragm is a key component of [nearly] every sound transducer (there are rare exceptions) that moves air and produces sound waves.